- Status: Available for Adoption (adoption info)

 When Lilly first arrived she had multiple health concerns, including being severely underweight.
 She hardly had any hair on her body, and her skin was very red and inflammed in several areas.
 We are happy to report that she has steadily gained weight (almost 20 pounds) and is looking much better.
 Lilly's bloodwork also revealed that she has a thyroid condition (hypothyroidism) which was definitely contributing to her poor overall health and lack of hair.
 After starting multiple medications (for thyroid, fungal infection, medicated shampoo, and possible skin allergies) she definitely looks so much better, and she will likely need to continue on at least the thyroid medication for her entire life.

 However after a couple months of steady improvements, Lilly still seems to have a few lingering issues with her coat and skin.
 At times the skin on her feet, belly and face turn red, and she has even broke out in hives a few times - so on 3/11/2020 Lilly went to an appointment with a specialty vet (Dermatologist) at Eastern Iowa Vet Specialty Center in Cedar Rapids.
 The vet is making some adjustments with Lilly's medication to try and help determine if she may have any environmental or food allergies.
 Depending on Lilly's response, we may need to do actual allergy testing in April.
 We hope to have some answers in a month.
 We are determined to help Lilly feel and look even better.
-While we will still be doing some follow-up appointments with the Specialty Vet in Cedar Rapids, we also feel Lilly is stable enough for us to start looking for Lilly's FOREVER HOME and hope that her family will love her as deeply as we do!
+We feel Lilly is stable enough for us to start looking for Lilly's FOREVER HOME and hope that her family will love her as deeply as we do!